Making a difference with regular giving

 Payroll giving is an efficient way to make charitable donations, allowing employers to support their people's generosity and employees to receive the benefit of a tax credit at the time of making the donation.
-You can show employees that you support the causes they're passionate about by matching their donations up to a cap that you decide.
-Givealittle Plan makes it easy for people to make regular donations to approved donee organisations on Givealittle using just one payroll deduction from their earnings.
-They can choose to regularly support the causes that matter to them from more than 27,000 charities and community organisations and 2,500 state and state-integrated schools.
+You may like to show employees that you support the causes they're passionate about by matching their donations up to a cap that you decide.

 Is there a cost for using Givealittle Plan?

 There is no cost charged to employers to facilitate the transfer of an employee’s deduction.
 There is no fee for employees to use Givealittle Plan but they are encouraged to give a little to offset the 5% service fee levied on the payroll giving beneficiaries.

 With Givealittle Plan for payroll giving, employees can only support those organisations with donee tax status.
 This is because the 33% tax credit is applied immediately by the employer through your payroll system.
 Employees are able to give regularly to any moderated and donor validated Givealittle Page but would need to set up their plan to run from their credit card instead.

 What are my responsibilities as an employer?

 Your obligations to administer payroll giving are covered under Givealittle Plan.
 However, you are required to file online returns with Inland Revenue to administer payroll giving.
 All you need to ensure is that the correct tax is paid and that the minimum deduction you process per employee is $5 or greater per pay period.

 What steps do I need to go through to process this Payroll Giving Request?